mike-odom/TorrentPHP/README.md

 TorrentPHP
 ===

+Odie edit: I forked this from j7mbo.
+The code is 2 years old and I'm trying to get it working again.
+I use Deluge.
+So Transmission is ignored here.
+But Deluge is fairly functional.

+===

 Provides a simple-to-use object oriented interface for interacting with torrent clients.
 With this library, you can retrieve Torrent data as `Torrent` objects, and otherwise tell your torrent client to perform actions like `pauseTorrent` and `startTorrent`.

 Currently supported clients *(with remote capabilities enabled)*: